ADELAIDE f English, Italian, PortugueseMeans

 brandewijn "burnt wine".
 It has been in use as a given name since the 1960s.

-BRENDAN m Irish, English, BretonFrom
+Brendan m Irish, English, BretonFrom

-Bréanainn, which was derived from a Welsh word meaning
+Bréanainn, which was derived from Old Welsh

-"prince".
+"king, prince".
 Saint Brendan was a 6th-century Irish abbot who, according to legend, crossed the Atlantic and reached North America with 17 other monks.

-"high, noble".
-It was borne by the semi-legendary Irish king Brian Boru, who thwarted Viking attempts to conquer Ireland in the 11th century.
+briíg).
+It was borne by the Irish king Brian Boru, who thwarted Viking attempts to conquer Ireland in the 11th century.
 He was slain in the Battle of Clontarf, though his forces were decisively victorious.
-The name was common in Ireland before his time, and even more so afterwards.
-It came into use in England in the Middle Ages, introduced by Breton settlers.
-It subsequently became rare, but was revived in the 20th century.
+This name was common in Ireland after his time, and it was introduced to northern England by Norse-Gael settlers.
+It was also used in Brittany, and was brought to England by Bretons in the wake of the Norman Conquest.
+Though it eventually became rare in the English-speaking world, it was strongly revived in the 20th century, becoming a top-ten name for boys in most regions.

-BRIDGET f Irish, English, Irish MythologyAnglicized form of the Irish name
+Bridget f Irish, EnglishAnglicized form of the Irish name

-Brighid meaning
+Brigantī meaning

-"exalted one".
-In Irish mythology this was the name of the goddess of fire, poetry and wisdom, the daughter of the god Dagda.
+Dagda.
 In the 5th century it was borne by Saint Brigid, the founder of a monastery at Kildare and a patron saint of Ireland.
 Because of the saint, the name was considered sacred in Ireland, and it did not come into general use there until the 17th century.
 In the form

 Birgitta this name has been common in Scandinavia, made popular by the 14th-century Saint Birgitta of Sweden, patron saint of Europe.

-BUCK m EnglishFrom an English nickname meaning simply "buck, male deer", ultimately from Old English
+Buck m EnglishFrom an English nickname meaning simply "buck, male deer", ultimately from Old English

 bucc.

-CANDIDA f Late Roman, EnglishLate Latin name derived from
+Candida f Late Roman, EnglishLate Latin name derived from

 candidus meaning